psaxioti/talys/README.md

 - chmod -R u+rwX talys
   (to ensure that all directories and files have read and write permission and the directories have execute permission.
-These permissions are usually disabled when reading from a CDROM).

 - cd talys/source